 These three benefits, although important, are only the figurative tip of the iceberg.
 Lead scoring can streamline, simplify, and improve so many processes within your organization.
 And, the best part?
 It’s not a difficult system to implement.
 Ready to learn how?
 Keep reading.

-How to implement lead scoring
+How to implement a lead score system:

 1. Create buyer personas.